Mapping your data¶

 Many organizations collect data specific to their mission or structure.
 Even though CiviCRM comes with fields to store basic data that all non-profits collect, similarities between non-profits end at a certain point.
 For example, your organisation may be interested in information about constituent allergies (for individuals) or service area (organizations).

 When mapping data into CiviCRM, decide if the information pertains to an individual, organization, or household.
 Additional information like "service area" only makes sense for Organizations.
-To find out how you can create custom fields, please see the Custom fields chapter in Organising Your Data.
+To find out how you can create custom fields, see the Creating Custom Fields.